 Assuming the company is adding new verticals as part of a long-term strategy to

 - Serve more (new) customers who would in turn use the other services...and in turn, generate more revenue per customer...

 - Launching new cities,

 But still, it is a tough business to get into...

 If based on S&D alone, we can assume the company is facing high costs in Singapore (it is well know that employment costs are high, unemployment rate is relatively low).
 And that therefore, the profit margin is rather slim.

-Considering the cost to acquire new customers and to service them virtually, Honestbee has been burning tons of money (e.g. Food delivery is at the moment free.
-No delivery fee and no concierge fee.
-There are also subsidy for every $xxx spent on the food delivery service.)
+Considering the cost to acquire new customers and to service them virtually, Honestbee has been burning tons of money (e.g. Food delivery used to be free.
+Delivery fee has been implemented since September 2017)

 High costs and tough competition, what else could hinder Honestbee from being a profitable company?